Beneath the floor planks of the Savannah First African Baptist Church, a secret passage hid slaves on their way to northern freedom.

 Incredibly, many slaves trusted Christ in the midst of their oppression.

-How could they do this when some of their harsh mistreatment came from slave owners calling themselves Christian?
+How could they do this when some of their harsh mistreatment came from slave owners who called themselves Christian?

 The slave’s secret: they didn’t let their circumstances change their view of Christ—they let Christ change their view of their circumstances.